 For many reasons, including the wrong server configuration and settings and the poor database optimization, the MySQL database in WordPress, and in any other platform can show error like “#145 – Table …” or similar messages like error establishing a database connection.

 In the case of the error 145, the messages will be followed by phrases, like:

 is marked as crashed and should be repaired.

-That show you the solution from the beginning.
-You have corrupted database tables and you have to repair them in order to make things works again.
+That shows you the solution from the beginning.
+You have corrupted database tables and you have to repair them in order to make things work again.

 To fix this database table problem, you need to have access to your phpMyAdmin area first, and then, you can follow the following tutorial.
 But first, make sure that you have at least one backup of your full website, and database before doing anything.
 If something wrong happens, you still have the backup to restore the full database.

 So, log in to cPanel first, and then locate the “phpMyAdmin” icon and click on it.
 Once you’re in phpMyAdmin, click the database name from the left area of the page, and you will get all the tables that are associated with that database.
 See the next screenshot, as an example to follow.

 Now, you will get a successful notification about the tables repair.
-This will fix the problem in the majority of cases, and you don’t need any additional step or verification.
+This will fix the problem in the majority of cases, and you don’t need any additional steps or verification.
 However, if nothing happens and you still get that error message in MySQL, then, you need to reinstall your database tables manually.
 It’s not a hard job if you follow my steps.